Skip to main content

 The consumer event is triggered whenever a new message arrives on the specified topic.
 Upon triggering, it retrieves the incoming message and forwards it to the kafka_consume function.
 Inside this function, the incoming message is processed, and the result is then returned.

-# event for consume data from Topic
+# event to consume data from Topic

-kafka.publish-producer1.kafka_proj: // event key
+kafka.publish-producer1.kafka_proj: # event key

-id: kafka__consumer
+id: kafka_consumer

 fn: kafka_consume